-Market beef steer projects must be owned, fed, and managed for a minimum of 140 days.
-Calves may be grade, crossbred, or purebred of any recognized beef breed and must be born after January 1 of previous year.
-These calves are to be weighed and identified by May 1 of the year in which shown.
-Identification must be one of the state 4-H ear tags.
+1. It is suggested market beef projects to be owned, fed, and managed for a minimum of 140 days.
+May 1 is the ownership and verification deadline for all animal species.

+- Calves may be grade, crossbred, or purebred of any recognized beef breed and must be born after January 1 of previous year.
+These calves are to be weighed and identified by May 1 of the year in which shown. - 3.
+Identification must be one of the official 4-H ear tags as set by the 4-H Council.